-The AGRI Farm to School Full Tray Grant is intended to enable Minnesota schools to enter into or expand sourcing of Minnesota grown and raised foods.
+The AGRI Farm to School First Bite Mini Grant is intended to enable Minnesota schools to enter into or expand sourcing of Minnesota grown and raised foods.
 Applicants must document how the grant funds will enable new or increased Farm to School purchases.
-If procurement funds apply to existing procurement relationships, applicant will need to explain that the funds allow for additional procurement (greater quantity and/or more items) than previously.